top of page

 Meet the Carolers

-Soprano Jennifer Jordan received professional vocal instruction from high school through college, where she belonged to numerous select chorales, choirs, and ensembles, and participated with impressive success in a number of solo and choral competitions.
-Her solo and ensemble work continued after college through her membership (or on-demand activity) in numerous church and community choirs and chorales, including Piedmont Chamber Singers and Heart of the Triad Choral Society.
+Soprano Jennifer received professional vocal instruction from high school through college, where she belonged to numerous select chorales, choirs, and ensembles, and participated with impressive success in a number of solo and choral competitions.
+Her solo and ensemble work continued after college through her membership in numerous church and community choirs and chorales, including Piedmont Chamber Singers and Heart of the Triad Choral Society.
 Other artistic endeavors include half a decade as lead singer for the cover band “Uncommon Bond,” and considerable contributions to community theater in the Triad.
 Jennifer’s stage roles include Tuptim in “The King and I,” Nellie in “South Pacific,” Carrie in “Carousel”, and Maria in “The Sound of Music.”
 She presently serves as a worship leader for her church.
 Jennifer is also an accomplished seamstress: much of the costuming you will see on the carolers was crafted by her hand from authentic Victorian patterns.

 bottom of page